Update Location

 Create a Bug Barrier

-Another option is to spray them with Ortho® Home Defense® Insect Killer for Indoor & Perimeter.
-Then create a barrier against future millipedes and other bugs by spraying along the bottom of exterior doors, entrances to crawl spaces, vents and utility openings in the foundation wall, where the siding meets the foundation block, along the outside perimeter of your home, and along the interior walls of crawl spaces and basements.
+If you're not willing to wait them out, another option is to use with Ortho® Home Defense® Insect Killer for Indoor & Perimeter.
+This products helps to create a barrier against future millipedes and other bugs by spraying along the bottom of exterior doors, entrances to crawl spaces, vents and utility openings in the foundation wall, where the siding meets the foundation block, along the outside perimeter of your home, and along the interior walls of crawl spaces and basements.
 For millipede problems in your yard, use Ortho® Home Defense® Insect Killer for Lawn & Landscape instead.

 To prevent future millipede infestations in your home, do the following: